 Mrs. E smiled at Jan as she made her way over to the counter.
 They’d become friends over the years, and despite her failing health and quite modest means, Mrs. E was an important fixture in the community, someone who added color—and even mischief—wherever she went.

 As she prepared to ignore the service standards given to her as guidelines to accelerate line throughput, Jan stole a glance over her shoulder into the open office door of their new manager, who had just taken over this week.
 “Follow your instincts,” the new manager had told her that very morning.
-“Trust that you know what is best for your customers, and the business results will look after themselves.”
+“Trust that you can really help our customers, and the business results will look after themselves.”
 No one had ever said that to Jan before, ever.

 She wondered where this young manager had come from.
 Plenty of schooling, to be sure—they all had that—but there was something else about her that that intrigued Jan.
 It was still early days, but Jan wanted to believe that “making life better for customers” was a corporate slogan this young manager intended to make true.